cscvlab/DeepSKS/README.md

 ## 💡 Motivation

 The Similarity-Kernel-Similarity ([SKS](http://www.cscvlab.com/research/SKS-Homography/)) decomposition is an efficient and interpretable homography computation method, which we proposed about seven years ago.
-In deep learing era, although the SKS decomposition can be used as a post-processing solver to calculate homography utilizing four-point positional offsets (which neural networks predict), we expect to explore a long-standing problem: how to represent homography by eight geometric parameters suitable for NN prediction?
+In deep learing era, although the SKS decomposition can be used as a post-processing solver to calculate homography utilizing four-point positional offsets (which neural networks predict), we expect to explore a long-standing problem: how to represent homography by eight geometric parameters? if better, they are suitable for NN prediction.
 Geometric parameterization of SKS.

 <p align="center">
   <img src="figs/hierarchicalTrans.png" width = "600"  alt="hierarchicalTrans" align=center />